-- a dialogue by email in which Yongya suggests transhipment from China to Australia through Singapore with the company recorded as from Indonesia; - Yongya's provision of some details of costs involved in transhipment; - no names of companies for which Yongya has provided transhipment services; - a redacted bill of lading dated 14 February 2017 for goods shipped from Thailand to Sydney; - a redacted certificate of origin dated 3 November 2017 for aluminium profiles shipped from Thailand to Perth; - a redacted bill of lading dated 29 October 2017 for aluminium profiles shipped from Thailand to Perth that includes a note that goods will be transhipped in Malaysia; - a document that purportedly indicates that goods shipped to the US have been cleared by customs; - various photographs of packages of aluminium extrusions; and - a photograph of packages of aluminium extrusions either being loaded or unloaded into a container.
+- a dialogue by email in which Yongya suggests transhipment from China to Australia through Singapore with the company recorded as from Indonesia; - Yongya's provision of some details of costs involved in transhipment; - no names of companies for which Yongya has provided transhipment services; - a redacted bill of lading dated 14 February 2017 for goods shipped from Thailand to Sydney (that is identical to that discussed at section 4.3 of this report); - a redacted certificate of origin dated 3 November 2017 for aluminium profiles shipped from Thailand to Perth; - a redacted bill of lading dated 29 October 2017 for aluminium profiles shipped from Thailand to Perth that includes a note that goods will be transhipped in Malaysia; - a document that purportedly indicates that goods shipped to the US have been cleared by customs; - various photographs of packages of aluminium extrusions; and - a photograph of packages of aluminium extrusions either being loaded or unloaded into a container.

-&lt;sup>22 This document includes an HS code of 84425010 and together with the description of 'plates' it appears that this document does not relate to the goods under consideration.
+25 This document includes an HS code of 84425010 and together with the description of 'plates' it appears that this document does not relate to the goods under consideration.

-&lt;sup>23 'Wands' appear to be components of vacuum cleaners and may not be the goods under consideration.
+26 'Wands' appear to be components of vacuum cleaners and may not be the goods under consideration.